percona/pxc_scheduler_handler/README.md

 ### Other notes about how nodes are managed
 If a node is the only one in a segment, the check will behave accordingly.
 IE if a node is the only one in the MAIN segment, it will not put the node in OFFLINE_SOFT when the node become donor to prevent the cluster to become unavailable for the applications.
 As mention is possible to declare a segment as MAIN, quite useful when managing prod and DR site.

-The check can be configure to perform retry in a X interval.
+The check can be configured to perform retry in a X interval.
 Where X is the time define in the ProxySQL scheduler.
 As such if the check is set to have 2 retry for UP and 4 for down, it will loop that number before doing anything.

 This feature is very useful in some not well known cases where Galera behave weird.
 IE whenever a node is set to READ_ONLY=1, galera desync and resync the node.
 A check not taking this into account will cause a node to be set OFFLINE and back for no reason.